grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

   {
     if( /* success */ )
     {
-      return -1; // but other than -1 should be used!
+      return -1; // but -1 is for errors!
     }
     else
     {